Mutiny on the Bounty: HMS Pandora mission

 On 29 August 1791, Pandora ran aground on the outer Great Barrier Reef.
 The men in "Pandora's Box" were ignored as the regular crew attempted to prevent the ship from foundering.
-When Edwards gave the order to abandon ship, Pandoras armourer began to remove the prisoners' shackles, but the ship sank before he had finished.
+When Edwards gave the order to abandon ship, Pandoras armourer, Joseph Hodges, entered Pandora's Box and began to remove the prisoners' shackles, at great risk to himself, but the ship sank before he had finished.
 Heywood and nine other prisoners escaped; four Bounty men—George Stewart, Henry Hillbrant, Richard Skinner and John Sumner—drowned, along with 31 of Pandoras crew.
-The survivors, including the ten remaining prisoners, then embarked on an open-boat journey that largely followed Bligh's course of two years earlier.
+The survivors, including the 10 remaining prisoners, then embarked on an open-boat journey that largely followed Bligh's course of two years earlier.
 The prisoners were mostly kept bound hand and foot until they reached Kupang port on 17 September.